6 best fruits and vegetables to keep your dog strong and happy

 Spinach is a superfood for dogs, just like it is for humans.

-It’s a great option if you want your dog to gain more vitamins in its diet.
+It’s a great option if you want to help your dog get more vitamins in its diet.
 It also has loads of iron, antioxidants, and roughage, which can help with digestion.

 However, spinach is another type of food you should introduce in small quantities.

-This leafy vegetable contains oxalates, which can interfere with calcium absorption and may lead to kidney issues in large amounts.
-Serving your dog a few leaves of raw or cooked spinach in moderation is a safe way to include this green powerhouse into their diet.
+This leafy vegetable contains oxalates, which can interfere with calcium absorption and, in large amounts, may lead to kidney issues.
+Serving your dog a few leaves of raw or cooked spinach in moderation is a safe way to include this green powerhouse in their diet.

 Carrots